CES is back.

 7) CREATE AN EYE-CATCHING DEMO.

-In the battle for attention among CES’s 1800+ exhibitors, we’ve seen companies use everything from celebrity appearances to pizza-flipping chefs to good ol’ product demos to draw the masses to their booth.
+In the battle for attention among CES’s 3,200+ exhibitors, we’ve seen companies use everything from celebrity appearances to pizza-flipping chefs to good ol’ product demos to draw the masses to their booth.

 It’s the last one that will make the biggest difference.
 If you can attract people to your booth with your product alone, you don’t need any stunts.
-Know what makes your product unique and attention-grabbing and prepare a demo that plays to the media’s desire for photos and video.

 8. STAY PATIENT.

-Your best chances of connecting with top reporters are the pre-show events, where you’re on even footing with every other exhibitor, and staying patient until later in the week.
+The second is staying patient until later in the week.
 Once reporters are done with the big players, they’re looking for undiscovered products and companies.
 They’re looking for something exciting.
 That’s when you can get on their radar.

 9. ASSEMBLE YOUR TEAM.